WlayerX/ObscuraRT/README.md

 This software is provided **"as is"**, without warranty of any kind.
 See the AGPL-3.0 license for details.

+## Commercial Licensing

+If you require a license that does not impose AGPL-3.0 obligations (e.g. closed-source or proprietary use), please contact the author.

 ## Copyright

 Copyright © 2025 Semih Taha Aksoy (aka WlayerX)